myelintek/documentation/content/keras_dog_breed.rst

                 metrics=["accuracy"])
     model.summary()

-Start Training 3 epochs with validation.
+Start Training and validation for 3 epochs.

+Training shows the progress bar of every epoch, the loss and accuracy will be printed behind each bar.

 .. code-block:: python